How to securely safeguard classified information & what solution to use to do it

 How do you safeguard classified information if you’re a contractor?

 Contractors should get in touch with the relevant government body to determine the steps they must take to safeguard classified information.
 Beyond document protection with solutions like Locklizard, there will be certain physical and technical requirements the contractor must abide by when handling sensitive information.
+You can see how do I know if data is normal distribution or not for some general tips on protecting sensitive documents.

 Can Adobe Acrobat protect classified information?